asmasonomics/asmasonomics.github.io/courses/2026-10-23_Genomics3_Workshop2_LinuxIV_practice.markdown

 <span style="font-size:1.6em;">**Genomics 3 - Workshop 2: LinuxIV -- Practice Exercise**</span><br/>

 <p align="justify">
-Well done for completing the taught material from Workshop 2.
+Well done for completing the taught material from <a href="https://djeffares.github.io/BIO87H/workshop2.html">Workshop 2</a>.
 We've written some exercises here so you can revise and check your understanding.
 At the end, you can run a little script which will check your answers.<br/><br/>
 Ask us if you're not sure.
 Take some time to explore and get used to working in Linux - you will use it in each data workshop and for your assessment.
 Students regularly come unstuck with typos and by getting confused about which diretory they are in (or their data is in).
 Practice will increase your confidence!<br/>
 </p>